xuhcc/beancount-cryptoassets/README.md

 Price source for [Fulcrum](https://fulcrum.trade/) iTokens.

-No API key required.
-The price of iToken is taken directly from iToken smart contract using the [Etherscan API](https://etherscan.io/apis#proxy).
+Free [Infura](https://infura.io/) API key is required (the "Project ID").
+The price of iToken is taken directly from iToken smart contract.
 The price of the iToken's underlying asset in quote currency is calculated using the data from [Cryptonator API](https://www.cryptonator.com/api).

-Source string format is `<quote-currency>:beancount_cryptoassets.bzx/<itoken-address>:<quote-currency>`.
+Source string format is `<quote-currency>:beancount_cryptoassets.bzx/<infura-project-id>:<itoken-address>:<quote-currency>`.

 ## Token Sets